Adelaide 7 day itinerary - a South Australia travel guide

 Things to do when you first arrive:

 - Adelaide is a city obsessed with good food and wine, which makes finding a great lunch restaurant rather easy.
-Consider the Botanic Gardens Restaurant for modern Australian cuisine, Andre's Cucina & Polenta Bar for Italian flavours or Concubine for Chinese fusion
+Consider the Botanic Gardens Restaurant for modern Australian cuisine, Fugazzi for incredible Italian or Concubine for Chinese fusion

 - After lunch you'll be able to check in at your hotel, then slip into comfortable shoes for a stroll.
-A good place to start is the Adelaide Visitor Information Centre, to collect some walking route guides
+A good place to start is North Terrace, Adelaide's cultural boulevard.

 - Pick a restaurant for dinner.
 For the current hot favourite, ask the concierge at your accommodation or let the online reviews guide you.
 Adelaide is an all-the-flavours city with Italian, Greek, Chinese, Indian, Korean, Malaysian, Vietnamese and German communities contributing to the culinary culture.
 Head to one of the cities many Eat Streets (Rundle Street of Gouger Street) or park up in a laneway (Peel Street or Leigh Street) for a taste of what's on offer.
 Some of our favourites include: Peel Street Restaurant for fresh, vibrant fusion; Aurora in Light Square, Etica for some of the city's best pizza or try over 30 different kinds of seafood at Fishbank.

 Catching the tram to Glenelg is always a good idea.
 Even in winter, exploring the beach, pier and restaurants areas of Adelaide's premier seaside neighbourhood can easily occupy half a day or more.
 Back in the city, the wonderful foodie world of the Adelaide Central Market will set you up with essential snacks for the Epicurean Way road trip that starts tomorrow.